lupyuen/lupyuen.github.io/src/fb.md

 # Fix Missing Pixels

-TODO

-In the previous section we saw that there was a lag pushing pixels from the RAM Framebuffer to the PinePhone Display (over DMA / Display Engine / Timing Controller TCON0).
+In the previous section we saw that there was a __lag pushing pixels from the RAM Framebuffer__ to the PinePhone Display.

+(Over DMA / Display Engine / Timing Controller TCON0)

-Can we overcome this lag by copying the RAM Framebuffer to itself, forcing the display to refresh?
+Can we overcome this lag by __copying the RAM Framebuffer to itself__, forcing the display to refresh?

 This sounds very strange, but yes it works!

 From [pinephone_display.c](https://github.com/apache/nuttx/blob/master/boards/arm64/a64/pinephone/src/pinephone_display.c#L472-L513):